martinmoldrup/snappylapy/README.md

 ## Why Snappylapy?

-When working on complex projects, it’s crucial to ensure that different parts of your codebase do not become interdependent.
-This can lead to situations where changes in one part of the code cause failures in unrelated areas, making it challenging to isolate and fix errors.
-Snappylapy addresses this by providing a mechanism to capture snapshots of your data and use them in your tests, ensuring that each component can be tested independently.
+When working on a test suite for a project, it’s important to ensure tests are independent.
+This is to avoid situations where changes in one part of the code cause failures in tests for other unrelated areas, making it challenging to isolate and fix errors.
+Snappylapy addresses this by providing a mechanism to capture snapshots of your data and use them in your later tests, ensuring that each component can be tested independently.
+While also making sure that they are dependent enought to test the integration between them.
+It provides serialization and deserialization of the snapshots, making it easy to reuse them in different test cases.
+This is aimed at function working with large and complex data structures (dataframes or large nested dictionaries.

 ### Example